 According to the IoT Developer Survey, developers of embedded software solutions for IoT devices choose Java as the most important programming language in this field.
 One of the main reasons for that resides in the high portability of the Java language.
 Since Java runs in the JVM (Java Virtual Machine), developers can easily transfer Java code to any chips, devices or software packages with the pre-installed JVM.

-Many other popular and trending niches are all about Java as well.
+There are many other Java trends, besides IoT.
 Development projects in big data, augmented reality, robot vehicles, and cloud computing rely on the Java code to a great extent.

 Experts in the software development field confirm that Java will remain one of the most widely used programming languages in the world in the near future.